What is the Difference Between An Interior Stylist and an Interior Designer? WHich one do you need to Hire now

-t is one of the most common questions I get asked, and honestly it is a brilliant one, because the two roles sound similar but they are actually very different.
-If you have ever wondered whether you need an interior stylist or an interior designer, or what each one actually does day to day, then this is the post for you.
+One of the most common questions I get asked is: ‘What is the difference between an interior stylist and an interior designer’?
+And I get it because the two job roles sound verrrrry similar but they are actually completely different.
+So, if you have ever wondered whether you need an interior stylist or an interior designer, or what each one actually does day to day, then this is the post for you.

 WHAT IS THE DIFFERENCE BETWEEN AN INTERIOR STYLIST AND AN INTERIOR DESIGNER?